-19 The BGAs are based on the OBR's forecasts of UK Government revenue and spending.
+&lt;sup>19 The BGAs are based on the OBR's forecasts of UK Government revenue and spending.
 Where taxes or social security payments are devolved to either Wales or Northern Ireland then devolved revenues and spending are excluded from the OBR's forecasts and the BGA calculations.

-- chose to use the updated BGA following the next OBR forecast in March.
-The data for 2021-22 will be available in summer 2023 and a reconciliation will be applied in 2024-25. - 2.25 Currently the net position in 2021-22 is forecast to be around £300 million higher than the net position in 2020-21.
+- 2.25 Currently the net position in 2021-22 is forecast to be around £300 million higher than the net position in 2020-21.
 If this proves too high and the net position returns to something like the 2020-21 level there would be a negative reconciliation of the order of £300 million in 2024-25.
 The Scottish Government would have had £300 million of additional funding to support spending in 2021-22 and if the net position based on the current forecast proves to be too high this will be repaid three years later.
 Were the situation to be reversed, and the net position considered too low or negative, then the Scottish Government would face a reduction in the size of their Budget relative to what was expected. - 2.26 The fiscal framework does not envisage situations where our forecasts and the BGAs are made on different basis and the differences have to be managed within the Scottish Budget.
 An additional provision was agreed between the Scottish and UK Government in 2019.
 Following the March Budget when updated OBR forecasts and an updated BGA forecast are available, the Scottish Government can choose whether to revise the Budget and use the updated BGA.
 We expect the Scottish Budget will need to be reviewed and revised over the course of 2021-22 as the public health and fiscal policy responses develop.
 The scale of those changes is likely to be significantly larger than the £300 million set out above.
 We recommend that careful consideration be given to reviewing the decision on which income tax BGA is used as part of the overall reassessment of the Budget position.

 - 2.27 Non-Domestic Rates (NDR) is not covered by Block Grant Adjustments like other devolved taxes because it has been the responsibility of the Scottish Government since the start of devolution in 1999.
 Funding for NDR is instead included in the Barnett-determined Block Grant, with any changes in funding based on UK Government policy. - 2.28 In March 2020 the UK Government announced reliefs in England for hospitality, leisure and retail properties to mitigate some of the effects of COVID-19 on businesses.
 The £8.6 billion of COVID-19 funding allocated to Scotland included funding which reflected the cost of these NDR reliefs based on the English reliefs.
 In March 2020 the Scottish Government announced a similar relief for aviation and properties in the retail, hospitality and leisure sectors.
-Local authorities' mid-year estimates suggest that this relief reduced NDR revenues by £904 million in 2020-21.21 The Scottish Government has announced a policy to extend the relief for the first three months of 2021-22 which we estimate will cost £185 million.
+Local authorities' mid-year estimates suggest that this relief reduced NDR revenues by £904 million in 2020-21.
+The Scottish Government has announced a policy to extend the relief for the first three months of 2021-22 which we estimate will cost £185 million.
 The UK Government has not announced any NDR reliefs for the retail, hospitality and leisure sectors in 2021-22. - 2.29 NDR revenues are collected by local authorities, pooled centrally by the Scottish Government and then redistributed to local authorities.
-NDR revenues are managed through the NDR rating account, also known as the NDR pool.^{22,23}
+NDR revenues are managed through the NDR rating account, also known as the NDR pool. - 2.30 We forecast the amount of revenue collected by local authorities, which is known as the contributable amount.
+The Scottish Government sets the distributable amount, the amount that is redistributed back to local authorities based on our forecasts of the contributable amount.
+The